RuanVasco/ticket-ease/README.md

 ## To do:
   - Authorization with permissions and profiles.
-Create a manageable modal on the admin page.</li>
+Create a manageable modal on the admin page.
+  - Messages with websocket.
-  - Dashboard on tickets manage page.</li>
+  - Dashboard on tickets manage page.
-  - Notifications.</li>
+  - Notifications.

 ## Implementation:
   Create /front/.env.local file and put the API URL there.<br>